 We have given these bread balls our own name based on a word one of my kids invented when he was two.
 We call them cheese pacos (pronounced like taco).

-1 c. grated hard cheese (such a Parmesan, but I have also used cheddar)
+- 1 cup grated hard cheese (such a Parmesan or sharp cheddar)

 - Place the tapioca starch in a mixing bowl.

 - Heat the oil, water, milk, and salt in a small saucepan until white foam appears.

 - Immediately add it to the tapioca starch and stir with a wooden spoon.
 Let rest about 15 minutes.